kubesphere/website/content/en/docs/application-store/built-in-apps/redis-app.md

    ![redis-terminal](/images/docs/appstore/built-in-apps/redis-app/redis-terminal.jpg)

-3. In the pop-up window, use the `reds-cli` command in the terminal to use the app.
+3. In the pop-up window, use the `redis-cli` command in the terminal to use the app.

    ![use-redis](/images/docs/appstore/built-in-apps/redis-app/use-redis.jpg)